TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 ## Remarks

 - Environment variables mentioned in the [production guide](https://github.com/robcarver17/pysystemtrade/blob/master/docs/production.md), like `PYSYS_CODE`,  has not been added to a `~/.profile` file.
 Have not had a system in production in the ecosystem yet.
 Have been able to do data wrangling without the envrionment variables.
 - The Mongo db is setup without any login credentials.
-Probably not the recommended way fo doing it - might come back to this later.
+Probably not the recommended way of doing it - might come back to this later.

+### Tip's on running psystemtrade in the ecosystem
+- For the cron deamon to be able to execute the scripts; i) Do not use environment variables in the cron syntax. ii) In the file `sysproduction/linux/scripts/p`, the path of the python interpreter has to be added to the p file like so;\
+`/usr/local/bin/python run.py $1`
+- System time on every container is, as far I can see is UTC/GMT.
+Works for my purpose, changing this looks to involve package installations and more.

 ## Todo's

-- Fix invocation of linux scripts - not working at the moment
-- Look at system clock - should be uniform accross accross ecosystem.
 - add ipython as part of the ecosystem